-JTPA has TWO photographers on hand to service all your needs!
-Brandon and I have a combined 24 years of experience shooting weddings, having spent the last two years collaborating.
-What’s more, we have both have built connections with many trusted local Seattle area and PNW photographers to second for us.
-If you’re looking for comprehensive, experienced and most importantly authentic, photojournalistic coverage of your wedding, shoot us an email!
-Our 2020 is almost booked up with bandwidth for no more than ten more weddings.
-Hit us up soon!
+JTPA has THREE photographers on hand to service all your needs!
+Brandon, Kelly and I have a combined 24 years of experience shooting weddings, having spent the last two years collaborating.
+What’s more, we have all built connections with many trusted local Seattle area and PNW photographers to second for us.
+If you’re looking for comprehensive, experienced and most importantly authentic, photojournalistic coverage of your wedding, contact us!

 Excited to learn More?